rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/pi-pool-tutorial/pi-node-full-guide/server-setup.md

 sudo nano /usr/bin/init-zram-swapping
 ```

-Multiply default config by 3.
-This will give you 11.5GB of virtual compressed swap in ram.
+Switch compression algorithm to lz4.
+Multiply the default mem variable by 3 like below.
+This will give the instance 35gb of compressed virtual swap in RAM.
+Increase vm.swappiness to 150.

 ```bash title="/usr/bin/init-zram-swapping"
 mem=$((totalmem / 2 * 1024 * 3))